lazzarello/another-one/README.md

 => 2
 ```

-alternative way to get another one if you don't have any one yet.
+alternative way to get another one if you don't have one yet.

 ```javascript
 var drink = another.one();